-There are four aspects of traditional medicine and its use that should be considered in connection with questions about its protection:
+There are four aspects of traditional medicine and its use that should be considered in connection with questions about its protection:13

-- (i) traditional medicine may be both ancient and contemporary, - (ii) traditional medical knowledge may be codified (written) or non-codified (oral), - (iii) traditional medicine may involve products or processes, and - (iv) traditional medicinal products (in particular herbal remedies) are increasingly traded internationally and are, therefore, of increasing economic significance.
+- 1. Traditional medicine may be both ancient and contemporary - 2.
+Traditional medical knowledge may be codified (written) or non-codified (oral) - 3.
+Traditional medicine may involve products or processes - 4.
+Traditional medicinal products (in particular herbal remedies) are increasingly traded internationally and are, therefore, of increasing economic significance.

 Given the breadth of the definition of traditional medicine, the fact that it is a manifestation of the many cultures that have given rise to it (rather than a global construct), and the vagaries inherent in its four aspects identified above, it is highly problematic to make clear, categorical statements about the protection of traditional knowledge.
 It is rendered even more problematic when considered at the international level.
-Indeed, I believe that is why the Government of India has recently said that
+Indeed, I believe that is why the Government of India has recently said that:

 [t]he modalities for protecting TK are still emerging and evolving.
 The nature of entitlements and share in benefits is also a grey area.
-Even at the international level, clarity has as yet not emerged and countries are grappling to understand the issue.
+Even at the international level, clarity has as yet not emerged and countries are grappling to understand the issue.14